-Lupita Nyong’o Opens Up About Accepting Insecurities with Her Skin Color
+Lupita Nyong’o Opens Up About Accepting Her Skin Color Insecurities

 MORE: ‘Grazia UK’ Apologizes for Photoshopping Lupita Nyong’o’s Natural Hair

 The conversation led Nyong’o to open up about remaining insecurities with her appearance.
-Though Nyong’o has made leaps and bounds with accepting herself for who she is, she is content with not seeing herself as perfect.
+Though Nyong’o has progressed leaps and bounds in accepting herself for who she is, she is content with not seeing herself as perfect.

 “There is a part of me that will always feel unattractive,” she said.
 “That’s OK, because it will keep me grounded.
 I don’t need to be so full of myself that I feel I am without flaw.
 I can feel beautiful and imperfect at the same time.
 I have a healthy relationship with my aesthetic insecurities.”

-MORE: Lupita Nyong’o Just Wore the Perfect Fuschia Lipstick for Brown Skin
+MORE: Lupita Nyong’o Just Wore the Perfect Fuchsia Lipstick for Brown Skin

 No matter how confident you become, insecurities are difficult to shed completely.
-We appreciate Nyong’o for opening up and showing us that seing insecurities in yourself is normal and potentially healthy.
+We appreciate Nyong’o for opening up and showing us that seeing insecurities in yourself is normal and potentially healthy.